 Chloe Moretz does a really great job of portraying the two different sides to Abby.
 On one hand she’s a cute, innocent, doe-eyed girl but at the same time that’s something she uses to lure in unsuspecting victims.

 I won’t lie, I found the relationship between Owen and Abby to be really rather sweet.
-I bought into their connection and felt emotion when things didn’t turn out the ways that they wanted it to but it’s just not that kind of story.
+It was easy to buy into their connection and feel emotion when things didn’t turn out the ways that they wanted it to.
+Unfortunately, it’s just not that kind of story.

 I think my favourite moment of the movie had to be the revelation about the man you think is Abby’s father, Thomas.
 Once you see that black and white photo of them together it changes the way you feel about Abby and her intentions towards Owen.
 It’s just really sad to think that Thomas was just a young child like Owen and was completely taken in by Abby and yet never really received any appreciation for it.
 It makes you wonder how many others there have been before Owen and how many more there will be after.
 Abby may be a 12 year old girl physically but mentally she is over a century old, it really makes you see how cruel and calculated she is capable of being.